EngineerGuy314/pico-WSPRer/README.md

 PLEASE SEE THE [WIKI](https://github.com/EngineerGuy314/pico-WSPRer/wiki/pico%E2%80%90WSPRer-(aka-Cheapest-Tracker-in-the-World%E2%84%A2)) FOR SIGNIFICANTLY MORE DETAILED INFORMATION.
 ----------
-click [here](https://github.com/EngineerGuy314/pico-WSPRer/raw/main/build/pico-WSPRer.uf2) to download the pre-compiled firmware (original version)
+click [here](https://github.com/EngineerGuy314/pico-WSPRer/raw/main/build/pico-WSPRer.uf2) to download the pre-compiled firmware (newest version)

-click [here](https://github.com/EngineerGuy314/pico-WSPRer/raw/multi-band/build/pico-WSPRer.uf2) to download the pre-compiled firmware of the new, multi-band version. (see wiki for info for Overclocking if using bands other than 20M)
+click [here](https://github.com/EngineerGuy314/pico-WSPRer/raw/multi-band/build/pico-WSPRer.uf2) to download the pre-compiled firmware of the multi-band version.
+(NOTE: the multi-band version is based on legacy libraries, is not actively being developed, and the RF outputs are on GPIO6 and GPIO7. see wiki for info for Overclocking if using bands other than 20M)

 Summary
 -------